AeN-R-Workshop/7-GitHub/README.md

   5. Collaborator: Navigate to the repository online on GitHub

-  6. Collaborator: Submit a pull request
+  6. Collaborator: Submit a pull request - a green button labelled 'Compare & pull request' should have appeared at the top of the page.
+You can leave a comment for the creator of this repo; why are you submitting this pull request?
+This can be more extensive than the commit message.

   7. Creator of repository: Depending on your account setup, you may have received an email regarding this pull request.
 Go to your repo on GitHub.
+You should see a number '1' next to Pull requests on the bar at the top of the page.
 You can now review it and, if you choose to, accept the changes and merge them with the main branch.
 This can all be done on the GitHub page.
+You can also leave a comment to start a conversation with the person who created the pull request, before you accept or reject it.

 **Part 3: Suggesting changes to someone else's repository**

 To avoid confusion, please don't start this part until you are certain that the person whose repository you are forking has also completed part 2 step 7.

-  1. Fork the repository to your personal page.
-This creates a copy of the repository.
+  1. In the top right of the repo you want to make a copy of, select 'Fork'.
+Fork the repository to your personal account - don't worry, you will be able to delete it later.
+This creates a copy of the repository on your personal page.
+You should be automatically redirected to the forked repo on GitHub - notice that it says this in the top left of the page.

+  2. Clone this forked repository so you can work on it locally.

     git clone https://github.com/...

-  2. Clone this forked repository so you can work on it locally.

   3. Create a branch, make changes, add, commit (steps 8 to 10 in part 1).
 DO NOT MERGE.